Textualize/textual/docs/guide/widgets.md

 There is a growing collection of [builtin widgets](../widgets/index.md) in Textual, but you can build entirely custom widgets that work in the same way.

 The first step in building a widget is to import and extend a widget class.
-This can either be [Widget][textual.widget.Widget] which is the base class of all widgets, or one of it's subclasses.
+This can either be [Widget][textual.widget.Widget] which is the base class of all widgets, or one of its subclasses.

 Let's create a simple custom widget to display a greeting.